-- Some gullies have remnants, (the remains of original native vegetation) amongst the weeds that you may want to protect.
+- Weeds and native plants- there may be some bush remnants in your gully.
+These should be identified and protected.
+It can be difficult to distinguish between native plants and weeds.
 Use the plant identification tables in the back of the guide to help you identify the plants in your gully. - Other natural features such as streams and natural waterways, rock features, animal and insect habitats (old logs) may be worked into your design.